 You’re 5 weeks pregnant and you have officially missed a period!
-And if your pregnancy test wasn’t positive last week, you now have enough human chorion gonadotropin (HCG) in your system to register a strong positive on a urine test.
-Mixed with the dizzy euphoria of finding out that you’re pregnant, you likely have lots of questions about what’s going on inside your body in week 5 pregnancy.
+And if your pregnancy test wasn’t positive last week, you now have enough human chorionic gonadotropin (hCG) in your system to register a strong positive on a urine test.
+Mixed with the dizzy euphoria of finding out that you’re pregnant, you likely have lots of questions about what’s going on inside your body in week 5 of your pregnancy.
 Let’s jump on in!

 Although teeny-tiny, your baby is doing some pretty incredible things this week.
 For example:

 - Baby’s beating heart is now visible on an ultrasound

 - Eyes begin to appear — they look like shallow grooves on either side of the brain

 - Arm and leg buds are visible